-Then install an EPEL repository rpm file as follows.
-Note that the rpm file does not depend on the underlying processor architecture (e.g., 32-bit/64-bit x86, ppc, sparc, alpha, etc), so no need to pay attention to processor architecture difference.
+Then install a corresponding EPEL release RPM package as follows.
+Note that the EPEL release RPM does not depend on the underlying processor architecture (e.g., 32-bit/64-bit x86, ppc, sparc, alpha, etc), so no need to pay attention to processor architecture difference.

 For CentOS/RHEL 5.*:

-During installation, you will see the following warning, which indicates that GPG key is not imported.
+During installation, you may see the following warning, which indicates that EPEL's GPG key is missing.

 warning: /var/tmp/rpm-tmp.3TKM2G: Header V3 RSA/SHA256 Signature, key ID 0608b895: NOKEY

-The EPEL's official GPG key should be installed in /etc/pki/rpm-gpg.
-Go ahead and import the GPG key.
+The EPEL's official GPG key is found in /etc/pki/rpm-gpg.
+Go ahead and import the GPG key as follows.

 $ sudo sudo rpm --import /etc/pki/rpm-gpg/RPM-GPG-KEY-EPEL-7 (for CentOS 7)